 About Me

-For a long time, I searched for words or labels that could truly express who I am and what I do.
-I used to feel uncertain, thinking I needed to find the "right" title to define myself and my journey forward.
-But over time, I’ve come to see that labels don’t serve us.
+I used to think I needed to find the "right title” to define my life, accomplishments and my journey forward.
+But over time, I’ve come to see that wrapping ourselves in labels doesn’t serve us.
 They can limit who we are and what we’re capable of.
-In 2015, I made a intuitive decision that completely changed my life — I dedicated myself to sharing the wisdom of Eastern philosophy.
-And along the way, I realized something powerful: We are not defined by a title or a label.
+For over a decade, I’ve devoted myself to studying Eastern wisdom traditions, integrating the teachings with my own ancestral native roots and lived experience… And along the way, I realized something vital: We are not made whole by a title or a label or searching for our purpose.
 We are the living expression of the very wisdom we seek.
+We are the purpose.

-So I chose not to live my life chasing certainty.
-Instead, I embraced the wild beauty of the unknown and realized that joy isn’t something fleeting; it’s a constant companion, available even in the most uncertain moments.
+At some point, I let go of the need to know what comes next.
+Instead, I embraced the wild and imperfect journey of the unknown and realized that joy isn’t something fleeting; it’s a constant companion, available even in the most daunting moments.
 There’s a kind of freedom in shedding everything that holds us back, allowing our bodies to move beyond logic and expectations.
 It’s in this open space, in the mystery of it all, that I continue to stay curious, stay present, and stay open to whatever unfolds.